-Dr. Michael May (FRCS) — Updated on May 10, 2023
+Dr. Michael May (FRCS)

 Pfizer is the world’s biggest research-based pharmaceutical company.
 They’re responsible for some of the most successful medications in circulation — including the first UK-approved Covid-19 vaccine.
-Recently, Pfizer filed for approval from the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for its alopecia medication, ritlecitinib.

 But Pfizer’s alopecia drug also hit the headlines in 2022 for an entirely different reason.
 Pfizer sponsored the 2022 Oscars, leading conspiracy theorists to claim that the now-infamous Will Smith/Chris Rock incident was a staged publicity stunt to promote Pfizer’s alopecia medication.
 Rock’s joke, after all, made light of Jada Pinkett-Smith’s hair loss condition.

-This theory isn’t true [1].
 So what do we know about ritlecitinib?
-In this article, you’ll find out:
+In this article, you’ll learn:

-- what ritlecitinib is and how it works
+• What ritlecitinib is and how it works

-- the effectiveness of ritlecitinib
+• The effectiveness of ritlecitinib

-What is ritlecitinib, Pfizer’s alopecia drug?
+What is Litfulo™(ritlecitinib), Pfizer’s alopecia drug?

-Ritlecitinib is a drug designed to help stimulate hair growth in people who have alopecia areata and other autoimmune hair loss conditions.
 Back in 2018, this Pfizer alopecia drug was given Breakthrough Therapy status by the FDA, thanks to its significance as a potential treatment for alopecia.

 Ritlecitinib is a Janus kinase (JAK) inhibitor that’s taken once a day as an oral tablet.
 JAK inhibitors block immune response signals, essentially suppressing the immune system to avoid an unnecessary autoimmune response.

-An autoimmune response happens when the body overreacts to a trigger, attacking its own cells.
-Alopecia areata is an autoimmune condition in which white blood cells attack the hair follicles.
-Alopecia totalis and alopecia universalis are related conditions that involve hair loss across the whole head and the entire body respectively.
+An autoimmune response happens when the body overreacts to a trigger, and the immune system attacks its own cells.
+Alopecia areata is an autoimmune condition in which white blood cells attack the hair folliclesAlopecia totalis (AT) and alopecia universalis (AU) are related conditions.
+AT results in near or total scalp hair loss whereas AU results in complete loss of hair on the scalp and the body.

 Ritlecitinib blocks signals from molecules and immune cells that are linked with alopecia areata symptoms [2].
 It’s a highly selective JAK inhibitor, which means it can target more specific enzymes than other drugs in this category.
 Researchers suggest this may lead to fewer side effects than other JAK inhibitors, making it a highly anticipated treatment [2].